The Graham Georgetown

-A city crammed with ambitious young staffers willing to slave away for long hours in hopes of shaping the country, Washington is a place that works hard and plays hard.
+A city crammed with ambitious young staffers willing to work long hours in hopes of shaping the country, Washington is a place that works hard and plays hard.
 One of the newest additions to its burgeoning boutique hotel scene, the Graham—its name a tribute to inventor Alexander Graham Bell—honors that tradition in retro-inflected style.
-Its rooftop bar is the only one of its kind in Georgetown, a glam scene where the beautiful and powerful come out to play against the backdrop of the Washington Monument and Jefferson Memorial.
+The rooftop bar is a glam scene where the beautiful and powerful come out to play against the backdrop of the Washington Monument and Jefferson Memorial.
 The sultry downstairs restaurant–cocktail bar plays on the neighborhood’s historic aesthetic and the Mid-Atlantic region’s cuisine to attract discerning locals and visiting lobbyists.
 Rooms—mostly suites, of course—are pleasantly trendier than the District is used to, but bold pops of color and midcentury-inspired lines are balanced out by patterned wallpaper and elegant marble bathrooms that add a familiar dose of homey Southern style.
 Throw in a just-off-M-Street location, and the Graham just might be the quintessential Georgetown hotel.

 1075 Thomas Jefferson St NW, Washington, DC 20007, USA